 - In 1995, Venezuela challenged U.S. regulations on imported gasoline.
 The WTO ruled against the U.S., preventing us from protecting our oil manufacturers.

 - In 2004, two Caribbean states challenged U.S. prohibitions on cross-border gambling, a ban put in place to protect against money laundering and other dangerous exposures.
 The WTO ruled against the U.S., stating the ban breached a global deal which liberalized trade in services — in this case online casinos.

 - In 2010, anti-dumping duties imposed by the U.S. on Brazilian orange juice were challenged.
 The WTO ruled against the U.S., opening the door for around $400 million dollars in Brazilian orange juice to be shipped here each year.

 - This year the WTO ruled against U.S. laws that protected American consumers by placing country of origin labels on certain foods.
-Now, thanks to the WTO, American consumers do not know where their food comes from, and are not able to protect themselves from potentially contaminated foreign food.
+Now, due to the WTO, American consumers may lose that ability to know where their food comes from, and will not be able to protect themselves from potentially contaminated foreign food.

 As long as the United States is ruled by the WTO, these problems are not going to go away.
 U.S. leaders need to take an emergency timeout from these trade pacts, a procedure for which the WTO has a clearly established protocol.
 Also, either Congress or the President could initiate an end to the United States’ WTO membership altogether.